 I will fight to:

-- Help seniors stay in their homes by expanding homestead exemptions and making those transferable if those senior choose to downsize.
+- Help seniors stay in their homes by expanding homestead exemptions and making those transferable if seniors choose to downsize.

-- Increase down payment assistance programs to 10%, so that the working class can compete with wealthy bidders.
+- Increase down payment assistance programs to 10% from 4%, so that the working class can compete with wealthy bidders.

 - There is no hospital within District 8, which means that many times we must travel outside of our district for our healthcare.